mason1600/Game/README.md

-Just Play And See, I Hope You Enjoy Bash Games.
+Just Play And Have Fun, I Hope You Enjoy Bash Games.

 I Will Do My Best To Update The Adventure Length Every Few Days.